artela-network/artela-docs/docs/Core-Concepts/02-Aspect-Programming.md

 />
 </center>

-The goal of Aspect is to help developers achieve richer functionality with Smart Contract, so there is a clear boundary between Aspect and Smart Contract, that is, Aspect cannot write/modify/delete Smart Contract's state data, create new Smart Contracts, or transfer/destroy/hold native tokens.
+Aspect and Smart Contract are two different on-chain programs.
+Smart Contract is a type of blockchain account that can operate its own state data, call other Smart Contracts and transfer tokens to other accounts.
+Aspect is an extension program of the Base Layer, not an account.
+It cannot directly call Smart Contracts and other accounts.
+Aspect are not able to directly change the state of Smart Contracts, that is, it cannot write/modify/delete the state data of Smart Contracts.
+The goal of Aspect is to help developers achieve richer functionality in conjunction with Smart Contract.

+There are two types of Aspects: Built-in Aspects and Heterogeneous Aspects.
+Built-in Aspects are lightweight extensions that are loaded and executed by validator nodes with a built-in WASM runtime.
+Heterogeneous Aspects support heavier computing, further enhancing the capabilities of Aspect.
+It is deployed and executed in a heterogeneous computing network, and this network shares security with the Artela main net.

-In order to further enhance the extension capability of Aspect, support off-chain computing, Artela Network plans to support Heterogeneous Aspects in the future, and the difference between the currently supported Built-in Aspects and Heterogeneous Aspects is shown in the table:
+The differences between Built-in Aspects and Heterogeneous Aspects are shown in the table:

 <center>
 <img